ivopetkov/lazy-image-bearframework-addon/README.md

 # Lazy Image
 Addon for Bear Framework

 This addon enables you to easily create lazy-loaded images that are SEO friendly.
 It's based on the popular library [Responsively Lazy](https://github.com/ivopetkov/responsively-lazy/).
+Multiple versions with different sizes are created on the fly and only the best one is loaded.
+This saves bandwidth and loads the website faster.

 [![Build Status](https://travis-ci.org/ivopetkov/lazy-image-bearframework-addon.svg)](https://travis-ci.org/ivopetkov/lazy-image-bearframework-addon)
 [![Latest Stable Version](https://poser.pugx.org/ivopetkov/lazy-image-bearframework-addon/v/stable)](https://packagist.org/packages/ivopetkov/lazy-image-bearframework-addon)